rajatgoyal715/Traffic-Sign-Classification/writeup_template.md

 ![No Vehicles] <img src="new_images/4.jpg"> ![Go straight or left] <img src="new_images/5.jpg"> ![General caution] <img src="new_images/6.jpg">

-#### The model performed optimally on the new images by classifying each of them correctly.I have also shown a visulaisation in my code at tab 116 to show the input and model's subsequent top 3 guesses.Please refer to the code.
+#### The model performed optimally on the new images by classifying each of them correctly.
+Please refer to the code.
 Here are the results of the prediction:

 | Image			        |     Prediction	        					|